zheng-wang/irontest/README.md

 ## Use

-### Integrated JSON HTTP API Testing
+### Integrated REST API Testing
-We are going to demo how to test a JSON HTTP API that updates an article in database.
+We are going to demo how to test a REST API that updates an article in database.

 The API is the sample Article API that is bundled with Iron Test.
 It does CRUD operations against the Article table in a sample H2 database.
 The sample database is automatically created under `<IronTest_Home>/database` when Iron Test is launched for the first time.